 (Video by Tommy Butler)

-As part of Directors Gathering (DG), emerging and established member directors can:
+As part of Directors Gathering (DG), member directors can:

-● Create in an annual daylong workshop, (DG) JAM, culminating in a public sharing of their works-in-progress; and
+Create in an annual daylong workshop, (DG) JAM, culminating in a public sharing of their works-in-progress;

-● Engage in graduate-level master classes with theatrical legends like Bartlett Sher, Liz Diamond, and Robert Woodruff.
+Engage in (DG) Studio that offers graduate-level seminars with theatrical legends like Bartlett Sher, Liz Diamond,

-● Receive opportunities for projects, collaborations, and continuing education through access to (DG) Executive Director, Jill Harrison.
+Receive opportunities for projects, collaborations, and continuing education through (DG) members database.

-Our organization is currently overseen by fiscal sponsor, Fractured Atlas, an advisory Board of Directors, and is supported through the generosity of foundations, individual donors, and grassroots crowd-funding.
+Our organization is currently overseen by fiscal sponsor, Fractured Atlas, a Board of Directors, and is supported through the generosity of foundations, donors, and grassroots crowd-funding.
+(DG) will file for 501c3 status in June 2020.
 We are grateful to The Wyncote Foundation, the Philadelphia Cultural Fund, and SDC for their confidence in our mission.

-Directors Gathering (DG) was incorporated in March 2014, and has since served Philadelphia directors for over three consecutive years.
-In that time, we have provided more than 75 local directors with resources to expand their skill set, receive honest feedback and mentorship from established artists, and connect with one another.
-We’ve also committed to inclusivity, hosting an annual public workshop that gives local directors of color a platform to share their art and expand their networks.
+Organization’s History: Directors Gathering (DG) was incorporated in March 2014, and has since served regional directors for over five consecutive years.
+In that time, we have provided more than 150 regional directors with resources to expand their skill set, receive honest feedback and mentorship from established artists, and connect with one another.